-Since the second world war, global average life expectancy at birth has increased by about 25 years, according to the WHO, from a little less than 50 years to over 70 years today.
-However, health disparities across regions are growing, with Sub-Saharian Africa experiencing significantly higher probability of premature adult death than more developed, low-mortality regions (WHO, 2017).
+Since World War II, global average life expectancy at birth has increased by about 25 years, according to the WHO, from a little less than 50 years to over 70 years today.
+However, health disparities across regions are growing, with Sub-Saharan Africa experiencing significantly higher probability of premature adult death than more developed, low-mortality regions (WHO, 2017).